OpenIntelHunter/openintelhunter.github.io/about.md

 ---

-## 🤝 Let’s Connect
+## Let’s Connect

 If your organization runs SCADA/ICS infrastructure and wants to understand what’s already exposed — I can help.
 I use public tools and pattern analysis to see what others might miss.

-- 📧 Email: walter.spinelli.it@gmail.com
 - 🧠 GitHub: [OpenIntelHunter](https://github.com/OpenIntelHunter)
-- 🌍 Based in Costa Rica | Fluent in English, Spanish, Italian
+- 🌍 Fluent in English, Spanish, Italian and learning Chinese Mandarin
 - ✅ Open to remote security consulting & research opportunities

 ---